 Brian Ferentz, a three-year letterman as an offensive lineman at the University of Iowa, was named offensive coordinator following the 2016 season.
 He also coaches Iowa’s quarterbacks.
 Ferentz coached Hawkeye running backs in 2017 and Iowa’s tight ends and fullbacks from 2018-21.
 Ferentz served as Iowa’s offensive line coach for five seasons (2012-16) and served as run game coordinator in 2015 and 2016.

-Brian joined the Hawkeye staff after spending the previous four years with the NFL’s New England Patriots.
-He was recently recognized by ESPN.com as one of the top assistant coaches in the Big Ten Conference under the age of 40.
+Ferentz joined the Hawkeye staff after spending the previous four years with the NFL’s New England Patriots.

 Iowa won 47 games from 2015-19, the highest total in school history over any five-year period, and a total that ranked ninth nationally.
 Iowa won its final four games in 2019 and ranked 15th in the nation in the final Associated Press and coaches polls.

 Junior center Tyler Linderbaum anchored the Iowa offense in 2021, earning unanimous consensus All-America honors and the Rimington Trophy.
-Offensive lineman Kyler Schott, running back Tyler Goodson and tight end Sam LaPorta each earned all-Big Ten recognition.
-Goodson rushed for over 1,100 yards and moved into the Top 10 in career rushing, while LaPorta led the team in receiving for the second straight season.
+Running back Tyler Goodson rushed for over 1,100 yards and moved into the top 10 in career rushing, while LaPorta led the team in receiving.

 Tight end T.J.
-Hockenson earned the John Mackey Award as the top tight end in the nation and was named the Kwalick-Clark Tight End of the Year in the Big Ten.
+Hockenson earned the John Mackey Award as the top tight end in the nation and was named the Kwalick-Clark Tight End of the Year in the Big Ten in 2018.
 Iowa’s tight ends combined for 90 receptions for 1,330 yards and 13 touchdowns.

-Hockenson was the eighth player selected in the 2019 NFL Draft (Detroit) and earned Pro Bowl honors in 2020, while Noah Fant was the 20th player selected in the first round (Denver).
+Hockenson was the eighth player selected in the 2019 NFL Draft (Detroit) and earned Pro Bowl honors in 2020 and 2022.
+Noah Fant was the 20th player selected in the first round (Denver).
 It marks the only time in the history of the NFL Draft that two tight ends from the same program have been selected in the first round.
 Senior tight end Nate Wieting was signed to a free agent contract by the Cleveland Browns immediately following the 2020 NFL Draft.

 The 2017 Iowa offense featured 1,000-yard rusher in senior Akrum Wadley, and a first year starting quarterback in Stanley, who passed for over 2,400 yards.
 Senior offensive lineman Sean Welsh earned first team All-Big Ten honors, while redshirt freshman lineman Alaric Jackson earned freshman All-America recognition.